OdysseusLarp/odysseus-admin/README.md

 * Run `npm install` to install dependencies
 * Run `npm run serve` for compiles and hot-reloads for development

-HANSCA should now be available at [http://localhost:8090/](http://localhost:8090/)
+Admin UI should now be available at [http://localhost:8090/](http://localhost:8090/)

 ## Local setup in VSCode dev container